Romeo

 Shakespeare Retold (Modern Verse)

-Arms, take your last embrace, lips.
-Oh you
+Arms, take your last embrace!
+And, lips, you are

 Key Takeaways

-- The Refusal That Costs: His decision to refuse Tybalt's challenge is the play's clearest moral act, and the disaster that follows is set in motion not by the feud but by Romeo's own attempt to live outside it.
+• The Refusal That Costs: His refusal to fight Tybalt is the play's clearest moral act, and the catastrophe that follows is its direct consequence.

-- A Hero Defined by Love: Where the men around him define themselves by feud, faction, honour, or wit, Romeo is the only major male character who chooses to define himself by love.
+• A Hero Defined by Love: Where the men around him define themselves by feud, faction, or honour, Romeo defines himself by love.
 The cost of that choice is the play.

 Study Questions and Analysis